advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

 # **Features**

-- Interesting news about the world's top travel destinations are featured at the Home page.
+- Interesting news about the world's top travel destinations are featured at the Home page. :round_pushpin:
-- Users can personalize their experience by adding their favourate quote and profile photo.
+- Users can personalize their experience by adding their favourate quote and profile photo. :boy:
 - Users can update their personal information any time.
 - Users can search for flights and reserve them. :airplane:
 - Auto-complete of textboxes is supported to ease the search experience.